Board of Directors

 Scott M. Myers, MD, FAAP, is Board Member of ASAT.
-He is a Neurodevelopmental Pediatrician with the Geisinger Health System in Danville, PA, where he maintains a busy clinical practice and conducts clinical research.
+He is a Neurodevelopmental Pediatrician with the Geisinger Autism & Developmental Medicine Institute in Lewisburg, PA, where he maintains a busy clinical practice and conducts research.
 He is also a Clinical Associate Professor of Pediatrics at the Temple University School of Medicine and Faculty Associate in the Neuroscience Program at Bucknell University.
 Dr. Myers trained in Neurodevelopmental Disabilities at the Kennedy Krieger Institute/Johns Hopkins University School of Medicine and is board-certified in Pediatrics, Neurodevelopmental Disabilities, and Developmental-Behavioral Pediatrics.
 He is also a member of the Advisory Board of the Association of Professional Behavior Analysts (APBA).
 He previously served on the Executive Committee of the American Academy of Pediatrics (AAP) Council on Children with Disabilities and is co-author of the 2007 AAP Clinical Reports on the identification/evaluation and management of autism spectrum disorders.
 He is associate editor of the textbook American Academy of Pediatrics Developmental and Behavioral Pediatrics (Voigt RG, Macias MM, and Myers SM, 2011) and author or co-author of numerous peer-reviewed journal articles and textbook chapters on autism and other developmental disabilities.

 Dena Russell, MS, has been a member of the ASAT Board of Directors since 2012.
 She was the first graduate of ASAT’s 150-hour externship program, and currently sits on the Fundraising and Development Committee.
-Dena has a B.A. in Psychology and a M.S. in Criminal Justice.
+Dena has a BA in Psychology and a MS in Criminal Justice.
 In 2011, Dena started the Hoboken Special Needs Parent Group as a way to connect families with resources and increase special needs activities within her community.
 As a mother of twin boys on the Autism Spectrum, Dena is a strong believer in science-based treatments and the mission of ASAT.

 Tristram Smith, PhD, a Board Member of ASAT and Chair of the Scientific Review Committee.
-He is a Professor of Pediatrics at the University of Rochester Medical Center (URMC), where he leads federally funded studies comparing the efficacy of different interventions for children with autism spectrum disorders.
+He is a Professor of Pediatrics at the University of Rochester Medical Center (URMC), where he leads federally funded studies comparing the efficacy of different interventions for children with autism spectrum disorder.
 He is also a clinician in URMC’s Community Consultation Program, serving students with ASD and other intellectual disabilities in schools and other agencies.
 His commitment to the study and treatment of children with ASD began in 1982, when he had the opportunity to volunteer as a buddy for an adult with autism who lived near his college.
 This experience inspired him to apply to graduate school at the University of California, Los Angeles, where he studied clinical psychology and worked as a therapist and researcher with O. Ivar Lovaas, PhD, in the UCLA Young Autism Project.
 Before moving to Rochester in 2000, he directed clinics for children with autism and their families in the states of California, Iowa, and Washington.
 He has authored or coauthored several of the most widely-cited studies on treatment outcomes for children with ASD.

 Bridget A. Taylor, PsyD, BCBA-D, is a Board Member of ASAT.
 She is the co-founder and Executive Director of Alpine Learning Group.
 She has specialized in the education and treatment of children with autism for the past twenty-five years.
 She holds a Doctorate of Psychology from Rutgers University, and received her Master’s degree in Early Childhood Special Education from Columbia University.
 She is a Board Certified Behavior Analyst and a Licensed Psychologist.
 Dr. Taylor is active in the autism research community and has published numerous articles on effective interventions for autism.
 She serves on several editorial boards including the Journal of Applied Behavior Analysis and Behavioral Interventions.
 She is also a member of the Autism Advisory Group for the Cambridge Center for Behavioral Studies, is a board member of the Association for Science in Autism Treatment, and serves on the Professional Advisory Board for the Association of Professional Behavior Analysts.
 Dr. Taylor is also Senior Clinical Advisor for Rethink Autism, an innovative web-based curriculum for children with autism.